arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 The RocksDB storage engine in this release has a few known issues and missing features.
 These will be resolved in the following releases:

-* index selectivity estimates are missing.
-All indexes will report their selectivity estimate as `0.2`.
-This may lead to non-optimal indexes being used in a query.

-* the geo index is not yet implemented

 * the number of documents reported for collections (`db.<collection>.count()`) may be slightly wrong during transactions